yakir-levi/prometheus-elector/README.md

 Step 1: Create a Kubernetes Secret for Remote Write Configuration Begin by creating a Kubernetes Secret that will hold the remote write configuration for the leader.

+Refer to the [example/k8s](example/k8s)  folder to find the Kubernetes manifest example and the Prometheus Helm values file, which includes all the configurations needed to integrate Prometheus Elector.

 ```yaml